Training for the mission

 David Saint-Jacques began his mission-specific training in August 2016 at NASA's Johnson Space Center.

-Since then, David has split his time between Canada, Europe, Japan, Russia and the United States, preparing for space flight.
-He follows customized training on the International Space Station and its various modules, the Soyuz spacecraft, Canadian and international science, and a variety of mission-specific tasks.
+While David was preparing for space flight, he split his time between Canada, Europe, Japan, Russia and the United States.
+He took customized training on the International Space Station and its various modules, the Soyuz spacecraft, Canadian and international science, and a variety of mission-specific tasks.

 During his pre-assignment training phase in March 2014, David completed his robotics training in Canada.
 He holds the highest level of qualification.

 Mission-specific training is very demanding.
 David must quickly pick up essential knowledge and skills, while also taking centre stage in public relations activities and regularly undergoing medical examinations.

 - Canadian astronaut David Saint-Jacques – Mission